Skip to content

 Email

 Send transactional emails from your app.
-Manage sender identities and track delivery from Dashboard > Emails or the SDK.
+Manage sender identities and track delivery from your app’s Admin > Email.

 Every Proyecta app can send transactional email.
 Verify a sender identity, then send from your app code — no separate email provider account required.